vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 #### Log Aggregation

-Logs are produced by containers at the configured location on their repective nodes, where they are running.
+Logs are produced by containers at the configured location on their respective nodes, where they are running.

 An example of Istio control plane logs are as follows.